 The Many Aspects of Intelligence and IQ Testing

 , Dr Roger Highfield and his team of scientists analysed answers by 46.000 people to an online IQ test.
 Unlike regular IQ tests, Dr Highfield’s IQ test was designed to test a line of very specific cognitive skills.
 After analysing the results of the IQ test, Dr Highfield stated that

 An individual may be much better in one area than in the others, thereby possessing valuable qualities which are not reflected in an IQ test.
 This is partly because the IQ test score consists of an average of the three variables, and partly because of how the IQ test score is calculated: The result of an IQ test is based on what other people, who may have their cognitive abilities more evenly distributed, have scored on the IQ test.
+The standardized method of calculating IQ test scores has been the source of much debate from scientists before Dr Highfield.
+In 1984, researcher James R. Flynn pointed out

-Flynn himself attributed the rise to the hypothesis that “IQ tests do not measure intelligence but rather a correlate with a weak causal link to intelligence.”
-In other words, Flynn believed that the rise in IQ test scores proved that IQ tests only test a small, problem-solving portion of the brain’s functionalities.
+.
 In that case, as people get more used to seeing and solving problem solving tasks such as the ones that constitute an IQ test, they would also see increases in their IQ test score, ultimately resulting in the Flynn Effect.
 Flynn therefore believed, as Dr Roger Highfield does, that IQ tests are too shallow and insignificant to be considered a measure of true intelligence.
 In addition, Dr Highfield’s notion that intelligence cannot be measured in a single unit – as it is done in an IQ test – is backed up by several present studies.
 In 2010, a major study

 The study was originally launched because, 20 years earlier, a study attempting to improve IQ test scores in preschoolers had failed to do so, but had somehow still produced remarkable reductions in educational dropouts, teen pregnancy and disorderly conduct compared to the average.
 This was because the children had acquired improved self-control as a biproduct of attempting to improve on IQ tests.
 For further evidence supporting Dr Highfield’s notion on IQ tests, we need not look any further than our own blog post from September

 on how bilingual children experience significant benefits throughout life from exercising their verbal skills early on.
 In order to truly measure intelligence

 .
 An IQ test is quick to judge, but it lacks the precision and depth to justify this bluntness.
 In truth, there are several cognitive factors that impact our future.

 Perspectives on IQ Tests: How Broadly Should We Define Intelligence?

 While scientists like Dr Roger Highfield have argued that IQ tests do not genuinely reflect the cognitive skills that should rightfully be accounted for in a test of intelligence, other scientists have argued that intelligence itself cannot be limited to performance of the brain.
 One such scientist is Harvard psychologist Howard Gardner, an avid critic of the IQ test, who proposes that we can be measured

 and each defined by specific intelligence characteristics.
 These intelligence characteristics stand in heavy contrast to the IQ test and may be far more abstract than pure brain power.
 For example, a person possessing “intrapersonal intelligence” is defined as having excellent self-awareness and being able to analyse his or her own strengths and weaknesses.
 Such a person would ideally, according to Gardner’s theories, choose to become a philosopher, a writer, a theorist or a scientist.
 The main argument for Gardner’s theory of multiple intelligences is that it takes into account several more factors for predicting the future of an individual, which are plainly overlooked in a conventional IQ test.
 In essence, the theory is based on the same notion that Dr Highfield provided – that IQ tests simply are too shallow and crude to truly reflect intelligence.
 It should be noted, however, that while Dr Highfield’s arguments on the deficiencies of the IQ test are supported by several studies, Gardner’s theory of multiple intelligences still needs to be solidly proven with empirical evidence.
 It does however provide food for thought about how narrow the conventional IQ test truly is.

 The Verdict on IQ Tests

 All in all, the IQ test may provide a crude estimate of your brain’s current performance, but it provides no further details as to which parts of the brain are performing.
 Measuring cognitive skills individually would provide a much better and much more relevant indication on true intelligence.
 Some even argue that we should measure outside the brain’s functionalities in order to fully establish intelligence.
 Furthermore, the IQ test is no solid sentence.
 You are ultimately in control of your future, as your motivation to reach your goals in life has enormous impact on your performance in all aspects of life, including the IQ test.
 Try not to let a number provided by an IQ test define, or limit, who you are.